Rites of the Starling by Devney Perry book summary cover graphic, featuring a sword entwined with vines and purple flowers.

 Partway through the hike, lightheadedness creeps in, and their footing feels unreliable.
 At first, they chalk it up to weeks at sea.
 But the dizziness only worsens the farther inland they go.
 Both women begin to suspect it’s not sea legs.
 It might be the start of their transformation.

 Caspia turns the old stories over in her mind.
-The rite is designed to strip away everything a person feels safe holding onto so something stronger can be built in its place.
-The first physical change is supposed to hurt.
-Before they can find a spot to camp, a storm rolls in.
+The rite strips away everything a person clings to for safety so something stronger can rise in its place.
+The first physical change is meant to hurt.
+Before they can set up camp, a storm rolls in.
 Xandra spots a dark gap in the rock face ahead.

 They climb a slick pile of wet rocks to reach it.
 Inside, the cavern is enormous and lined with mineral formations like rows of stone teeth.
 A fire is out of the question in the damp.
 So they settle into the dark and wait for the rain to pass.